Generic isomorphism classes of abelian groups: Preliminaries

 We view $\circle$ as the additive group $\real/\int$, that is, the real numbers modulo 1, and we use the usual metric $d_\circle$ (with respect to which its diameter is $\frac{1}{2}$).
 Clearly, the circle group is a connected compact metrizable abelian group (hereafter connected CMA group).
 Let $\TT$ denote the countably infinite direct product of $\circle$ with itself.
 Again, it is a connected CMA group and every closed connected subgroup of $\TT$ is a connected CMA group as well.
 We equip $\TT$ with the metric

 Note that, by Proposition~\ref{p.duality} (4) and (6), the dual of $\TT$ is $\int^{(\nat)}$.
 By (5), a CMA group $G$ is embeddable into $\TT$ if and only if the countable discrete abelian group $\what G$ is a quotient of $\int^{(\nat)}$.
 Since $\int^{(\nat)}$ is the free abelian group on countably infinitely many generators, every countable discrete abelian group is a quotient of $\int^{(\nat)}$, hence every CMA group is embeddable into $\TT$.
-Therefore, we may view $\calc(\TT)$ with the Hausdorff metric $d_H$ associated to $d$ as the space of connected CMA groups (recall Definition~\ref{d.connected_compact_subgroups}).
+Therefore, we may view $\calc(\TT)$ as the space of connected CMA groups (recall Definition~\ref{d.connected_compact_subgroups}).